beancount/smart_importer/README.rst

 Beancount Importers
 ~~~~~~~~~~~~~~~~~~~~

-This documentation assumes you know how to create beancount importers.
+This documentation assumes you know how to create Beancount importers.
 Relevant documentation can be found under `beancount ingest <http://furius.ca/beancount/doc/ingest>`__.
 Using beancount.ingest, users can write their own importers
-and use them to convert downloaded bank statements into lists of beancount entries.
+and use them to convert downloaded bank statements into lists of Beancount entries.

 For example, let's assume you have created an importer for "MyBank" called ``MyBankImporter``: